Tertiush/Alarmin-Android-App/README.md

 # Alarmin
 Alamin is an android app for controlling Paradox alarms through an IP module

-<b>If you are already an Alarmin user and would like to show your appreciation, I have a special button just for that ;)<b>
+<b>If you are already an Alarmin user and would like to show your appreciation, I have a special button just for that ;)</b>

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QDLPX7ECTEPAA)
 Bear in mind that there are no benefits in contributing, it's merely a way to show gratitude.